cyclawps52/Flag-Quiz-Engine/README.md

 Teachers can also retrieve student passwords in the event that the student cannot remember their password.

+Teachers can also reset a student's password directly from their teacher view.

+Students can also reset their own passwords from the student view.

 [The source code for the authentication engine can be found here.](https://github.com/cyclawps52/Flag-Quiz-Engine/blob/master/Source/auth/auth.c)

 ## Deletion Engine